as2528/Dashboard/README.md

 - Non-image files inside folders will be ignored.
 - The app automatically extracts and deletes temporary files after training.
 - The program **only accepts zip** files.
 Make sure the file is zipped!
+- If any corrupted file is skipped the program outputs an info message on the UI.

+---
+## Returns

+The program returns the following:
+- A loss plot showing the losses through the epochs (downloadable).
+- A video showing the path the model followed to its minima if the checkbox is selected, otherwise a black video is generated (downloadable).
+- The complete trained model and architecture (downloadable).
+- Losses on every Epoch written out at the bottom of the screen (readable but not downloadable).

 ---
 ## Extendability

 The program is built to be modular: